unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

     Added the start of a reporting page
 ```

-Nice we found one edit to the database!
+Nice, we found one edit to the database!

 ```console
 commit 43970092ea851cff05e44aba3e0a67eb351304f3